AnonymousRepository/SDPC/README.md

 Clustering results have only one column which is the cluster # of the data point, the order of data point is the same as that in the dataset.

-Decision graphs are organized as two columns: 1st column is the $\rho$ while 2nd column is the $\delta$.
+Decision graphs are organized as two columns: 1st column is the ρ while 2nd column is the δ.
 It's easy to two generate graph based on this file.
 Users are free to use any other library or software to generate the plots.
 I just give an example using _gnuplot_.
 (Assume the decision graph file is _DecisionGraph.1.dat_)

 ```Bash
 gnuplot -e 'plot "DecisionGraph/DecisionGraph.1.dat" with point pt 7; pause -1'